Macular Degeneration

 It is important to understand that AMD, by itself, does not lead to total blindness, as the peripheral vision is left intact.
 The term “legal blindness” is used to describe vision which cannot be improved to better than 20/200 with glasses or contact lenses, and is a definition used to determine eligibility for social services.

 Dry AMD is the most common form of macular degeneration.
-In the earliest stages of macular degeneration, drusen begin to develop in the retina.
-Drusen are yellow, crystal-like deposits that consist of waste products that the retinal cells cannot break down.
-Occasionally, dry AMD may progress to severe central vision loss.
-Unfortunately, there are no treatments for dry macular degeneration.
+During its earliest stages, yellow, crystal-like deposits called drusen form in the retina.
+These drusen consist of waste products that the retinal cells cannot break down.
+In some cases, dry AMD may progress to severe central vision loss.

-Wet AMD in a less common and more aggressive form of macular degeneration.
-Abnormal, fragile blood vessels form beneath the retina which can lead to swelling and bleeding in the retina.
-If caught early, further vision loss may be minimized by the use of medications that are injected directly into the eye to help shrink the abnormal blood vessels.
+Wet AMD is a less common but more aggressive form of macular degeneration.
+It involves the formation of abnormal and fragile blood vessels beneath the retina, leading to swelling and bleeding.
+Early detection of wet AMD allows for the use of medications directly injected into the eye to shrink these abnormal vessels, minimizing further vision loss.

-Woman with mask onThere is no treatment for Dry AMD other than Vitamins.
 Studies have proven that patients with moderate to advanced Dry or Wet AMD are less likely to get worse if they take a combination of antioxidant vitamins and minerals known as the AREDS2 formula.
 AREDS stands for Age-Related Eye Disease Study.
-For people with mild AMD or who only have a family history of it, the AREDS2 formula may not be beneficial, but a multivitamin is recommended.
+However, individuals with mild AMD or only a family history of the disease may benefit from a multivitamin instead.

 For active bleeding and leaking in Wet AMD, treatment with anti-VEGF injections is indicated to stop the abnormal blood vessels and preserve vision.
 Commonly used anti-VEGF medications are Avastin, Eylea, or Lucentis.